A PDF of this policy is at the bottom of the page.

 Owners who violate this policy or disregard an instruction to remove or exclude a service animal from University property may be subject to additional penalties, including banning from any University property, assessment of the costs of injury or damage caused by the service animal, or other fines or penalties under applicable city, county, or state rules, regulations, or laws.
 Violations of this policy by an owner who is a University student or employee may be referred for corrective or disciplinary action.

 Complaints shall be handled as follows:

-- DSS shall investigate complaints of violations of this policy when the owner of a service animal is a student.
-The ADA/Section 504 Coordinator shall investigate complaints when the owner of the service animal is not a student.
+a.
+DSS shall investigate complaints of violations of this policy when the owner of a service animal is a student.
+The ADA Compliance Officer shall investigate complaints when the owner of the service animal is not a student.

-- The DSS/ADA Coordinator will inform the owner that an investigation is taking place.
+b.
+The DSS/ADA Coordinator will inform the owner that an investigation is taking place.
 Investigations shall be guided by the provisions of EWU Guideline 401-01, Investigations.
-The investigator will provide a report of his/her findings to the ADA Coordinator.
-The ADA Coordinator, or designee, shall determine if a violation has occurred and what corrective actions, charges, or restrictions may be appropriate.
+The investigator will provide a report of his/her findings to the ADA Compliance Officer.
+The ADA Compliance Officer, or designee, shall determine if a violation has occurred and what corrective actions, charges, or restrictions may be appropriate.

-- The owners may appeal the corrective actions, charges, or restrictions by filing an appeal with the Vice President for Diversity and Inclusion.
-Any appeal must be filed within 5 calendar days of the date the owner is notified of the ADA Coordinator’s determination.
+c.
+The owners may appeal the corrective actions, charges, or restrictions by filing an appeal with the Vice President for Diversity and Inclusion.
+Any appeal must be filed within 5 calendar days of the date the owner is notified of the ADA determination.